unboxed/unboxed.co/source/blog/2016-12-22-unboxed-roundup-our-links-for-fortnight-commencing-12th-december-2016.html.markdown

 that did this.
 I don't remember it being particularly easy to work out the versioning problem, but I like to think I've learned a bit more about source code versioning and hygiene since then.
-David is pretty convincing, but I'm still not sure; it's nice to think about alternative approaches.
+David is pretty convincing, but I'm still not sure.
+It's nice to think about alternative approaches though.

 ## Large Scale Scrum (LeSS) @ J.P.
 Morgan - [Matt T](/people#matt-turrell)